dotansimha/graphql-code-generator/docs/plugins/flow-resolvers.md

 title: Flow Resolvers
 ---

-The `graphql-codegen-flow-resolvers` plugin generates resolvers signature based on your `GraphQLSchema`.
+The `@graphql-codegen/flow-resolvers` plugin generates resolvers signature based on your `GraphQLSchema`.

 It generates types for your entire schema: types, input types, enum, interface, scalar and union.

-This plugin requires you to use `graphql-codegen-flow` as well, because it depends on it's types.
+This plugin requires you to use `@graphql-codegen/flow` as well, because it depends on it's types.

 ## Installation

 Install using `npm` (or `yarn`):

-    $ npm install graphql-codegen-flow-resolvers
+    $ npm install @graphql-codegen/flow-resolvers

 ### Examples